-The Company is a wholly owned subsidiary of Scotia Gas Networks Limited, a Company registered in England and Wales.
+The ultimate parent undertaking is Scotia Gas Networks Limited, a Company registered in England and Wales.

 Scotia Gas Networks Limited is owned by a consortium consisting of SSE plc (33%), Borealis Infrastructure Europe (UK) Limited (25%) which is indirectly wholly owned by OMERS Administration Corporation, OTPPB Investments (UK) Limited (25%), which is owned by Ontario Teachers' Pension Plan Board, and Blue Spyder B 2016 Limited (17%), which is owned by Abu Dhabi Investment Authority.
 It is the opinion of the Directors that the parent Company, Scotia Gas Networks Limited, has no single controlling party as that Company is controlled jointly by the consortium.